yelazizz/movie-app/README.md

 ## About project
 This is a movie-related project where the client can:
  - create his own list of watched, favourites and watch later movies
- - Leave his own thoughts and rate it
+ - leave his own thoughts and rate it

 ## Installation